manhtai/manhtai.github.io/content/posts/get-plain-json-from-mongodb-in-go.md

 }
 ```

-This should work, but it results in all `bson.M` object to become `Key` and
+This should work, but it results in all `bson.M` objects becoming `Key`
-`Value` object like this one:
+and `Value` object like this one:

 ```json
 {